Polytoria/Docs/docs/tutorials/basic-scripting/modifying-object-properties.md

 Modifying object properties is a vital part of scripting, as it allows you to manipulate objects.

 To get and set properties, you need a reference to the object itself.
-View [Accessing Objects in a Script](/tutorials/getting-started/accessing-objects/) for more info.

 To access a property, you may use the dot notation.